-Political influence and the renegotiation of government contracts (with Matthew Denes and Ran Duchin) 2020.
-Review of Financial Studies, forthcoming.
+Political influence and the renegotiation of government contracts (with Matthew Denes and Ran Duchin) 2021.
+Review of Financial Studies, 34(4): 3095-3137.
 Abstract

 This paper provides novel evidence that corporate political influence operates through renegotiations of existing government contracts.
 Using detailed data on contractual terms and renegotiations around sudden deaths and resignations of local politicians, the estimates show that politically connected firms initially bid low and successfully renegotiate contract amounts, deadlines, and incentives.
 The effects hold across different industries and contract types, enhance firm value, and persist around the exogenous increase in contract supply due to the American Recovery and Reinvestment Act of 2009.
 Overall, this paper puts forth an unexplored link between political influence, ex-post renegotiations and ex-ante bidding of government contracts.

-A BIT goes a long way: Bilateral investment treaties and cross-border mergers (with Vineet Bhagwat and Brandon Julio) 2020.
-Journal of Financial Economics, forthcoming.
+A BIT goes a long way: Bilateral investment treaties and cross-border mergers (with Vineet Bhagwat and Brandon Julio) 2021.
+Journal of Financial Economics, 140(2): 514-538.
 Abstract